 One Planned Parenthood employee noticed Issa’s hearing seemed comprised entirely of male religious leaders – in fact Issa had barred women from testifying, claiming that female patients whose lives would have been threatened by birth control restrictions didn’t “have appropriate credentials.”
 Said employee took a photo of the hearing and posted it to Facebook, where it quickly became the butt of jokes from comedians curious about how regulating women’s vaginas would create jobs.
 As an act of advocacy, it was faster than nightly news, cheaper than TV ads, and a powerful reminder to countless friends of friends of advocates of what the GOP’s true priorities were.

-As my partners and I look to the future to begin developing communication strategies for 2014, I’m struck by how I might miss the violent rhetoric that once came from GOP quarters about how women’s healthcare isn’t real healthcare, since only sluts and prostitutes need contraception and family planning.
+As we look to the future to begin developing communication strategies for 2014, some advocates might even miss the violent rhetoric that once came from GOP quarters about how women’s healthcare isn’t real healthcare, since only sluts and prostitutes need contraception and family planning.
 If the extremists have learned anything from this cycle, it’s that openly campaigning against women’s lives is no longer a winning strategy, just as relying entirely on the white Christian vote is no longer a viable tactic.
-My mates and I have come a long way since the days of reading Feministe and Feministing as kids.
+We’ve come a long way since the 1980s.
 Now we prepare to collaborate with the next generation of advocates – and learn from them as well.

 But for now we’re taking time off to work on local issues, like educating high school students and teaching workshops about consent.
 In the meantime, perhaps this YouTube video we shot in our spare time will inspire.
 We’ll see you all in 2014!